-United Artists 64th & Second
+United Artists 64th & 2nd Avenue

-1210 Second Avenue,
+1210 2nd Avenue,

-5 people favorited this theater
+11 people favorited this theater

-Opened in 1971 as the Columbia I & II, it was one of the better twin cinemas built at that time.
-The downstairs auditorium has the look of a single screen theatre complete with stage and luxurious drapes.
+United Artists opened the Columbia I & II on October 3, 1971 with Timothy Bottoms in “The Last Picture Show” on Screen 1 & Jack Nicholson in “A Safe Place” which opened Screen II on October 17, 1971.It was renamed Gemini Twin Cinemas I & II on July 21, 1978.
+It was one of the better twin cinemas built at that time and was designed by architect Drew Eberson.
+Each screen had 500-seats, the downstairs auditorium has the look of a single screen theatre complete with stage and luxurious drapes.
 The upstairs auditorium is not as nice but still scores above most.
-When UA added the third screen in an acquired space next store, they gave it it’s present moronic name.
+When UA added the third 299-seat screen in an acquired space a former store on November 15, 1996, they gave it the moronic name….
+United Artists 64th & 2nd Avenue.
 Why must theatres be names after the street they are on?
 What happened to names like Rialto, Roxy and Star?

 Some of those that came there to see it were Jacqueline Kennedy Onassis, Tom Cruise, Liza Minnelli and Joan Rivers.
 The staff adored Liza.
 She always tipped the candy people $20, telling them they work harder than anyone else there.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.